harishkannarao/ChromeHeadlessTesting/README.md

 **Location of screenshots:**

-The screenshots will be located in one of the following location based on whether the test run through Maven, Gradle or IntelliJ IDEA
+The screenshots will be located in one of the following location based on whether the test is run through Maven, Gradle or IntelliJ IDEA

 * IntegrationTests/target/webdriver_screenshots
 * IntegrationTests/build/webdriver_screenshots